-You’ve checked filing your taxes off your to-do list.
-With that out of the way, you’ll find yourself in one of two camps: Excitedly awaiting extra money in your account or curious as to how to pay what you owe.
+As you prepare to file your taxes, it's important to understand the possible outcomes.
+You’ll likely find yourself in one of two camps: Excitedly awaiting extra money in your account or curious as to how to pay what you owe.

-- Pay down debt.
-While it’s not a vacation, paying down any outstanding debt — student loans, credit cards, etc. — is another good option.
+Pay down debt.
+Paying down any outstanding debt — student loans, credit cards, etc. — is a good option.
 Lowering your debt now will reduce the amount you pay in interest over time, giving you more money to work with down the line.

 If you’re on the other end of the spectrum and found yourself owing this year, there are several ways to prepare for filing your taxes next year.

-- Get Ready: If you can, work with a tax professional to determine a way to plan for the new year and set yourself up for financial success.
+Get ready.
+If you can, work with a tax professional to determine a way to plan for the next year and set yourself up for financial success.